 Google Maps and Google Earth are edging closer and closer to becoming the same app.
 There is still a huge Google Earth feature missing from Google Maps though.
 One of the more lesser-known features of Google Earth Pro is the in-built hidden Flight Simulator.
 Accessible via the Tools Menu, the Flight Sim allows you to fly around the globe from a selected number of airports around the world.

 This makes traveling the world using Google Earth a bit more interesting and fun than just panning it over with your mouse.

-5. It takes a while to master the basics, especially controlling thrust and altitude to prevent crashing.
+It takes a while to master the basics, especially controlling thrust and altitude to prevent crashing.
 Once you have, it’s fun flying around and clicking on points of interest as if you were browsing Google Earth normally.
 You can even land your plane by throttling down when you approach an airport and pressing G to extend the landing gear.
-It’s quite hard as you need to control your flaps as well as hitting both “.” and “,” to brake the left and right wheels.
+It’s quite hard as you need to control your flaps as well as hitting both “.” and “,” to break the left and right wheels.